pion/turn/README.md

 $ ./simple-turn-linux-amd64
 ````

-To explain what everything does
+To explain what every step does
-* Step 1: Download simple-turn
+* Download simple-turn
-* Step 2: Make it executable
+* Make it executable
-* Step 3: Set your users, this is in the form of 'USERNAME=PASSWORD USERNAME=PASSWORD' you can have as many as you want
+* Set your users, this is in the form of 'USERNAME=PASSWORD USERNAME=PASSWORD' you can have as many as you want
-* Step 4: Set your realm, this should be the public name of your server
+* Set your realm, this should be the public name of your server
-* Step 5: Set the port you listen on, 3478 is the default
+* Set the port you listen on, 3478 is the default

 That is it!
 Then to use your new TURN server your WebRTC config would look like
 ```